 Parents and carers can use our Email Information Service for general legal enquiries and signposting to guidance on our website.
 Submit a request, and we’ll get back to you within five working days.

-Parents and carers can get free and independent legal advice from our volunteers on any educational issue related to their child’s SEND.
-Contact our Call-in Helpline on a Wednesday or Friday, or book an appointment on our Advice Line or Tribunal Helpline.
+Parents/carers can get free and independent legal advice from our volunteers on any educational issue related to their child’s SEND.
+Contact our Call-in Helpline on a Tuesday, Wednesday or Friday, or book an appointment on our Advice Line or Tribunal Helpline.

 For families needing extra assistance to make an appeal or claim, our trained volunteers provide free individual casework support and advocacy.
 Access to this specialised service is available via our Tribunal Helpline.

 Increase your knowledge and understanding of the SEND legal framework with our training courses.
 We deliver training to parents, carers, school staff, parent carer forums, local authorities and other organisations working in the field of SEND.

 Using the information and evidence captured through our advice services and training, we influence policy at both a local and national level.
 We are instrumental in shaping law and policy in the field of special educational needs and disability.

 Find out how our work is making a difference for children and young people with SEND and their families